LukeSmithxyz/mutt-wizard/README.md

   shortcuts since it is looking for English mailbox names.
 I strongly recommend you to set your email language to English on your mail server to avoid these problems.

-## To-do

-- [x] Add Mac OS/BSD compatibility
-- [x] Out-of-the-box compatibility with Protonmail Bridge (I believe this is done, but more bug-testing is welcome since I don't have PM)

 ## License